Etim Ekpo

 Etim Ekpo is a town and Local Government Area in Akwa Ibom State, Nigeria.
+The area has 11 wards.

 History

 Created from the former Abak division, Etim Ekpo is one of the Annang-speaking areas.
 The seat of the local government council is in Utu Etim Ekpo a community in a Etim Ekpo.
 The inhabitants of this town is estimated to be 108,418, according to 2006 population census.
-Etim Ekpo local government area is made up of four districts of seventy-four communities and villages.
+Etim Ekpo Local Government Area is made up of four districts of seventy-four communities and villages.
 The people of this clime are predominantly subsistence farmer, traders and craftsmen.
-Natural resources in Etim Ekpo local government area are sharp sand, gravel, timber and oil-palm.
+Natural resources in Etim Ekpo Local Government area are sharp sand, gravel, timber and oil-palm.